Location: South Shields

 Duration: 26 weeks

 ‘The Word’, a new Library and Digital Media Centre at the heart of the South Shields town centre redevelopment.
-An outstanding illustration of concrete incorporating a feature soffit with patterned cut ply, recessed bands and a central atrium with cast coffers.
+The building boasts of an outstanding illustration of concrete, incorporating a feature soffit with patterned cut ply, recessed bands and a central atrium with cast coffers.

-The four-storey building will form the first part and focal point of the £100m South Shields development plan to transform the town centre over the coming years for both residents and tourists.
-As well as a library the new building will also feature an IT suite, exhibition space, a café rooftop restaurant and terrace.
-It is also planned to have a “pier” walkway and viewing gallery on the first floor that will allow people to look out across the Tyne.
+The four-storey building was the first part, and focal point of the £100m South Shields development scheme to transform the town centre over the coming years for both residents and tourists.
+As well as a library, the facility also featured an IT suite, exhibition space, a café rooftop restaurant and terrace.

-The cylindrical columns running throughout the build were constructed using with single use spiral cardboard tubes.
-The tubes are a delicate method but produce an immaculate face to the columns.
-They are internally lined with a smooth face plastic release sheet, a special pour method is adopted to achieve the best result with each column.
+The building incorporated a reinforced concrete flat slab solution with exposed soffits around a central atrium area.
+The structure stood proud, with a type 2 high-quality exposed concrete finish, beautifully presenting the in-situ concrete frame, columns and soffits spread over four floors.
+Cylindrical columns running throughout the build were constructed using with single use spiral cardboard tubes, producing an immaculate face to the columns.
+The columns were internally lined with a smooth face plastic release sheet; and a special pour method was adopted to achieve the best result with each column.

-The Word has been shortlisted for the Concrete Awards 2016.
+The Word was shortlisted as a feature project at the Concrete Awards 2016

-- High quality exposed in-situ concrete frame over 4 floors with exposed columns and soffits incorporating recessed feature bands and coffers cast within them.
+- High quality exposed in-situ concrete frame over 4 floors with exposed columns and soffits to incorporate recessed feature bands and coffers cast within them.

-- The building envelope comprises of vertical terracotta rain screen baguette system and architectural pre cast concrete panels surround the ground floor.
+- The building envelope with vertical terracotta rain screen baguette system and architectural pre-cast concrete panels to surround the ground floor.

-- Underfloor heating and cooling pipework is cast through the concrete slabs to all floors which will control the open plan heating system.
+- Underfloor heating and cooling pipework cast through the concrete slabs to all floors, controlling the open plan heating system.